As an Amazon Associate I earn from qualifying purchases.

 Instructions

-- Preheat oven to 180°C (350°F) and prepare a muffin mold with muffin liners.
-Make sure you grease the muffin liners to prevent the desserts from sticking.
+- Preheat oven to 350°F (180°C) and prepare a muffin mold with muffin liners.
+Make sure you grease the liners to prevent the cupcakes from sticking.

 - Fill ⅔ of each muffin liner with the batter, sprinkle with more chocolate chips and bake in hot oven for 20 to 25 minutes.
-Make sure you do not overbake the muffins; they are ready when a toothpick inserted into the center comes out clean.
+Do not overbake them.
+They are ready when a toothpick inserted into the center comes out clean.

 - Remove your protein muffins from the oven and let cool over a baking rack for about 15 minutes.